NDCEL Principal and Superintendent Mentorship Program

 Mentee Cohort Size:

-The mentorship program will be comprised of up to 8 participants who are in the first three years of the principalship in North Dakota or who hold a provisional licensure.
+The mentorship program will be comprised of up to 8 participants who are in the first three years of being an administrator in North Dakota or who hold a provisional licensure.
 The participants will be divided into two cohort groups.
 One group will consist of all mentees and mentors from their association and the other will be a smaller group that is just our cohort members and instructional mentor.
-This will allow each participant to develop a meaningful network of principals, as well as a support group they can utilize throughout their career.
+This will allow each participant to develop a meaningful network of administrators, as well as a support group they can utilize throughout their career.

 · Face to Face Meeting Participation: All Mentorship participants will take part in scheduled face to face meetings, that will be held in conjunction with NDCEL Conferences and/or meetings/trainings.
 Cohort members will participate in activities, overviews, and case studies.

 · Virtual Meeting Participation: All Mentorship participants will take part in scheduled virtual large group sessions.
 Cohort members will participate in a consultancy protocol at each session.
 They will be asked to bring a problem of practice or professional question that can be addressed during that time.